cacaprog/learning-projects/tennis_ace/README.md

 Provided in tennis_stats.csv is data from the men’s professional tennis league, which is called the ATP (Association of Tennis Professionals).
 Data from the top 1500 ranked players in the ATP over the span of 2009 to 2017 are provided in file.
 The statistics recorded for each player in each year include service game (offensive) statistics, return game (defensive) statistics and outcomes.

+# Tasks
 1. Load the csv into a DataFrame and investigate it to gain familiarity with the data.

-Player
-438 unique - os nomes se repetem, pois mostra os resultados do jogador pelos anos
-Year: 2009 a 2017

 **Identifying Data**